Compare life insurance and save

 When should I buy life insurance?

 The million dollar question: when do I actually need to take out a life insurance policy?
-There are a few things to consider that can help you pinpoint the right time to start looking seriously at life insurance: Life insurance premiums generally increase the older you are, so it’s a good idea to take out the policy when you're healthy, before you have any known pre-existing medical conditions that could affect your likelihood to get cover.
+There are a few things to consider that can help you pinpoint the right time to start looking seriously at life insurance: Life insurance premiums generally increase the older you are, so it’s a good idea to take out the policy when you're healthy, before you have any known pre-existing medical conditions that could affect your likelihood to get cover.• It's a good idea to take out life insurance as soon as you have major financial commitments like a home loan or you have dependents that rely on your income.
+So once you start a family, life insurance is a great next step.

 • The important - and tricky - thing is that you need to start thinking about life insurance before you need it.
 Don’t wait for disaster to strike before finding the right policy for you, because that’s exactly the kind of situation your life insurance is designed to protect you from.